 An appeal to Spain’s Supreme Court is possible.

 ‘Coast of Death’

-The oil tanker Prestige issued an alarm on November 13, 2002, in a storm with gale-force winds off northwest Spain in an area known as "the Coast of Death," famous for numerous shipwrecks.
+The Prestige issued an alarm on November 13, 2002, during a storm with gale-force winds off northwest Spain in an area known as the Coast of Death, famous for numerous shipwrecks.

 The ship reported it had a gash in its single hull and some of its cargo of 70,000 tons of fuel oil had started gushing out.